[Link Building Case Study] How I Built 300+ White Hat Backlinks With Outreach

 - Next, you find all the sites that link to the original content.

-- Finally, you email all these websites and ask them to link to your content as well, which is more in-depth, better designed or whatever.
+- Finally, you email all these websites and ask them to link to your content as well, which is more in-depth, better designed or better in any way.

 What is the problem with this link building approach?